 Hugh Laurie is a fine actor, however we do not lionise our blues singers for their acting skills, so when he chose to perform a Blues album in his well-practised (but clearly fake) American accent I was truly surprised.
 Here he introduces the performance in his natural speaking voice, so you get a direct comparison of the two modes!

 Nina Simone: her authenticity speaks for itself, only a singer who moved her audience so reliably could get away with so much ill-temper (this is also true of Van, by the way).
-Here is a beautiful live version of “To Love Somebody”.
+Here is a beautiful live version of “To Love Somebody” – this audio-only version was the loveliest, you can find another fine performance of the same song on video if you would prefer.

 Here is a poem by Kahlil Gibran from his collection The Prophet, on the importance of experiencing all our emotions at full intensity: